-Description: Texas Engineering Executive Education - Petroleum
+Description: Texas Engineering Executive Education - Petroleum in Houston, Texas.

 Extension will provide energy, oil, and gas vocational training services to The Ministry of Research, Technology and Higher Education of the Republic of Indonesia, which is a government-owned holding company in Indonesia.
-The services for the Indonesian Ministry will be performed in
+The services for the Indonesian Ministry will be performed